 This morning I went out for my morning walk and I was shocked by how many people were also out walking.
 Usually, I don’t see very many people on the sidewalks and trails that I walk.
 Then I remembered that it was January in sunny Florida.
 All the people that had set a New Year’s Resolution to get fit this year were out in full force.

 As I walked, I contemplated the difference between habits vs. goals vs new year’s resolutions.
 Most of us set New Year’s Resolutions that we do not keep.
 The only time I recall being able to keep my resolutions was the year in college when I stated that my New Year’s Resolutions were to drink more champagne, eat more chocolate, and take more bubble baths.
 I was pretty successful with keeping those three resolutions.
 Yes, they brought me short-term happiness but what kind of habits was I creating with my New Year’s Resolutions?

 Why do most of us fail at New Year’s Resolutions?

 Habits vs Goals aren’t really a competition.
 Creating better habits is an excellent way to achieve your goals.
 How many times have you set goals, only to eventually give up on them?
 Maybe you set a goal to lose 20 pounds this year.
 But by the middle of the year, you’ve given up completely.
 If this sounds familiar, it might be because you are trying to achieve your goals in the wrong way.
 Following through with your goals means you need to know the right way to achieve them.
-In other words, you need a goal setting success plan.
+In other words, you need a goal-setting success plan.

-- Focus on one goal or habit at a time.
+- ENERGIZING FOCUS – Focus on one goal or habit or routine at a time.
 Many people start out with several goals at once and try to do too much.
-At the end, they become overwhelmed and lose energy and motivation.
+In the end, they become overwhelmed and lose energy and motivation.
 It’s a very common mistake.
 It is impossible to maintain your passionate energy and focus when trying to reach two or more goals at once.
 Choose one goal and focus on it completely.
 You can always go back to the other goals once you’ve accomplished your primary goal or established a new habit for yourself.

-- Write down your goals and post them someplace you’ll see them every day.
-Put them on your bathroom mirror, your refrigerator, on your smartphone and on your desktop.
+- AMBITIOUS ACTIONS – Write down your goals and post them someplace you’ll see them every day.
+Put them on your bathroom mirror, on your refrigerator, on your smartphone, and on your desktop.
 Seeing your goals every day keeps you motivated.
 Having them written down means you won’t forget them or get sidetracked.
 Once you determine the action steps that you need to take, keep taking ambitious action toward your goal.